wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 +TTW_separator
 ```

 Press F5 to refresh MO2 and if everything went correctly, the list of Mods in the left pane will be reordered.
-If you installed all of the mods in the guide then the final plugin should be `+Tales Of Two Wastelands`
+If you installed all of the mods in the guide then the final mod should be `+Tales Of Two Wastelands`

 Click the <button>**Create a Backup**</button> buttons so if something ever goes wrong you can instantly restore this load order and modlist: